 Remember the following tips as you travel:

-- 60 percent of adult drivers have driven while drowsy.
+- Don't plan to drive when you know you'll be tired.
+A road trip is fun, and it's tempting to try to reach your destination as quickly as possible.
+However, up to 60 percent of adult drivers have driven while drowsy.
 Plan for frequent stops and shorter times on the road.

 - Make sure your car is road-safe before you set out on a long trip.
 Perform proper maintenance and pack an emergency kit to help.